 And remember that this is about individuals, so sending a Snap to a group or adding one to My Story doesn’t add towards a Streak.

-Firstly, note that these emojis are different from Trophies, although the more Streaks you take part in, the more likely you are to earn Snapchat Trophies.
+Firstly, note that these emojis are different from Trophies.
+However, the more Streaks you take part in, the more likely you are to get all of the Snapchat Trophies .

 Go to the Chat function and you’ll see your contacts.
-Emojis will accompany some of these names, if not all of them (depending on how many friends you’ve added and how frequently you communicate with them).
+Emojis will accompany some of these names, if not all of them (depending on how many friends you’ve added and how frequently you communicate).

 If you’re consistently sending messages to one person, a smiley face will appear to the right of their name.
 This signifies that you’re best friends.
 This will certainly appear if you’re participating in a Snap Streak with someone.

 If your Streak reaches 100 days, Snapchat will congratulate you by putting the “100” emoji next to the flame symbol.
-Beyond that, it will simply continue to list the number of consecutive days you’ve been on this current Streak.
+Beyond that, it continues to list the number of consecutive days you’ve been on this current Streak.